Chart Color Schemes

 South Kingsville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects likely affecting this region: Newport Village, South Kingsville Place, West Gate Tunnel Project, and Better Places Spotswood & South Kingsville.
-The following details these key projects.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects likely impacting this region.
+Notable projects are Newport Village, South Kingsville Place, West Gate Tunnel Project, and Better Places Spotswood & South Kingsville.

 Professional plan users can use the search below to filter and access additional projects.